Emmotes/ic_spoilers/docs/season_2.md

 > Jaheira increases the damage of Champions from the Heroes of Baldur's Gate affiliation by `$(amount)%`.

+> Beast enemies are Jaheira's Favored Foe.
+When a Beast enemy dies, Jaheira gains a Hunter stack.
+This increases her damage by 400% and increases the effect of Class Act by 200% per stack, stacking additively.
+Maximum 10 stacks.
+Stacks are reset when you change areas.

 > Jaheira continues to be a Fierce Hunter of Beast creatures.

+> Fiends are Jaheira's new Favored Foe.
+Jaheira's Fierce Hunter and Battle Focus ability now trigger off of Fiend creatures instead of Beasts.

 > Humanoids are Jaheira's new Favored Foe.
 Jaheira's Fierce Hunter and Battle Focus ability now trigger off of Humanoid creatures instead of Beasts.